Our New Tunnel Vision Course is Live!

 *(Cullin et al. BMC Veterinary Research, 2017, 13:68)

-By improving the strength in your dog’s shoulders (triceps, biceps, pectorals, upper thoracic musculature), as well as toes and wrists, you can provide support to joints and connective tissues at decelerations, landings, and when changing directions in sports performances, and therefore help to minimize risk of potential injury.
+By improving the strength in your dog’s shoulders (triceps, biceps, pectorals, upper thoracic musculature), as well as toes and wrists, you can provide support to joints and connective tissues at decelerations, landings, and when changing directions in sports performances, and therefore help to minimize the risk of potential injury.

-Did you know the forces on landing after a jump are 3-5x greater than the dog’s body weight?
+💡 Did you know the forces on landing after a jump are 3-5x greater than the dog’s body weight?

-I’ll let you do the math and count how many times the dog lands after a jump during a single Agility training, for example.
+I’ll let you do the math and count how many times the dog lands after a jump during a single agility training, for example.

 simple but effective weight distribution exercise is simply elevating the hind end by teaching your dog to step with his hind feet on an object, keeping front feet lower.